n1o/study_notes/study_notes/notes/junction_tree_example.md

 ![](../.images/machine_learning/junctionpath.png)

 > This is an MRF whose cliques are organized in a chain structure.
-Round nodes are cliques and variables in their scope; rectangular nodes are sepsets, which are variables forming the intersection of two neighboring cliques.
+Round nodes are cliques and variables in their scope; rectangular nodes are sepsets (separation sets), which are variables forming the intersection of two neighboring cliques.

 We can compute the marginal probability $p(x_1)$, by using a form of [variable elimination](variable_elimination.md) to "push" certain variables deeper into the product of cluster potentials.